ng-Classic/ng-classic/packages/compiler-cli/src/ngtsc/annotations/README.md

 This package implements compilation of Angular-annotated classes - those with `@Component`, `@NgModule`, etc. decorators.
 (Note that the compiler uses 'decorator' and 'annotation' interchangeably, despite them having slightly different semantics).

-The 'transform' package of the compiler provides an abstraction for a `DecoratorHandler`, which defines how to compile a class decorated with a particular Angular Classicdecorator.
-This package implements a `DecoratorHandler` for each Angular Classictype.
+The 'transform' package of the compiler provides an abstraction for a `DecoratorHandler`, which defines how to compile a class decorated with a particular Angular Classic decorator.
+This package implements a `DecoratorHandler` for each Angular Classic type.
 The methods of these `DecoratorHandler`s then allow the rest of the compiler to process each decorated class through the phases of compilation.

 # Anatomy of `DecoratorHandler`s